Diseases & Conditions

 Common Knee Injuries

-Your knee is a complex joint with many components, making it vulnerable to a variety of injuries.
-Some of the most common knee injuries include fractures, dislocations, sprains, and ligament tears.
+The knee is a complex joint with many components, making it vulnerable to a variety of injuries.
+Some of the most common knee injuries include sprains, ligament tears, fractures, and dislocations.

 Many knee injuries can be successfully treated with simple measures, such as bracing and rehabilitation exercises.
 Other injuries may require surgery to correct.

 The knee is the largest joint in the body, and one of the most easily injured.
-It is made up of four main things: bones, cartilage, ligaments, and tendons.
+It is made up of four main structures: bones, cartilage, ligaments, and tendons.

 - Articular cartilage.
 The ends of the femur and tibia, and the back of the patella are covered with articular cartilage.
 This slippery substance helps your knee bones glide smoothly across each other as you bend or straighten your leg.